FarzaadWeb/FarzaadWeb/README.md

 - 📫 How to reach me **farzaadweb@gmail.com**

-- ⚡ Fun fact **I think, I have some fun fact, for example I don't like Coffee**
+- ⚡ Fun fact **I think, I have some fun fact, for example I don't like Coffee, it's independent title**

 <h3 align="left">Connect with me:</h3>
 <p align="left">